vojto/atmos2/notes/Model API.markdown

 Load data from local storage:

     Model.sync()

+Options:

-Loads data from remote source and persists them in local storage:
+- `remote`:`boolean` If true load data from remote source and persists them in local storage, otherwise simply fetches local data.

-    Model.sync(remote: true)

-Load data from remote source, but don't persist them in local storage

-    Model.sync(remote: true, local: false)
+- `local`:`boolean` If true it won't persist data in local storage, only load them transiently

-Load data from remote source, and remove local objects that are not in the retrieved collection.
+- `remove`:`boolean` If true, removes local objects that weren't in the retrieved collection

-    Model.sync(remote: true, remove: true)
+- `params`:`object` Params sent to server with HTTP request.
+- `pathParams`:`object` Params used to update path
+- `updateData`:`function` This function is called on each of items from the collection before it is persisted.
+Use it to alter the incoming data.

 # Saving